joolstorrentecalo/gitlab-foss/doc/user/application_security/policies/scan_execution_policies.md

   [site profile](../dast/on-demand_scan.md#site-profile) and
   [scanner profile](../dast/on-demand_scan.md#scanner-profile) must exist.
 If these are not available, the policy is not applied and a job with an error message is created instead.
-- When a DAST site profile or scanner profile is named in an enabled scan execution policy, the profile cannot be modified or deleted.
-To edit or delete the profile, you must first set the policy to **Disabled** in the policy editor or set `enabled: false` in the YAML mode.
+- After you associate the site profile and scanner profile by name in the policy, it is not possible to modify or delete them.
+If you want to modify them, you must first disable the policy by setting the `active` flag to `false`.
 - When configuring policies with a scheduled DAST scan, the author of the commit in the security policy project's repository must have access to the scanner and site profiles.
 Otherwise, the scan is not scheduled successfully.